gzwplato/BulkInstallUtility/README.md

 ### Development Tools

-This utility was developed using Lazarus IDE version 1.8.2 with Free Pascal version 3.0.4.
-It has been test on both 32 and 64 bit versions of WinXP, Win7, and Win10 using Virtualbox.
+This utility was developed using the Lazarus IDE version 1.8.2 with Free Pascal version 3.0.4.
+It has been tested on both 32 and 64 bit versions of WinXP, Win7, and Win10 using Virtualbox.

 ### Donations